 Things to see

 You don't have to go far to see wildlife.
-Even looking at of your window or standing in the local park can give great opportunities for nature spotting!
+Even looking out of your window or standing in the local park can give great opportunities for nature spotting!

 Things to make

-Crafts can be a great way of keeping busy whilst still connecting with wildlife in your home and garden.
+Crafts can be a great way of having fun whilst still connecting with wildlife in your home and garden.
 If you make any of these, please share with us on social media!